tnebooks/12th-physics/content.en/electrostatics/_index.md

-–_Q_ are transferred from negative terminal to the right plate of _C_3 which pushes the electrons of same amount –_Q_ from left plate of C3 to the right plate of _C_2 due to electrostatic induction.
-Similarly, the left plate of _C_2 pushes the charges of –_Q_ to the right plate of _C_1 which induces the positive charge +_Q_ on the left plate of _C_1\.
-At the same time, electrons of charge –_Q_ are transferred from left plate of _C_1 to positive terminal of the battery.
+–q _ are transferred from negative terminal to the right plate of _C_3 which pushes the electrons of same amount –q _ from left plate of C3 to the right plate of _C_2 due to electrostatic induction.
+Similarly, the left plate of _C_2 pushes the charges of –q _ to the right plate of _C_1 which induces the positive charge +q _ on the left plate of _C_1\.
+At the same time, electrons of charge –q _ are transferred from left plate of _C_1 to positive terminal of the battery.

-By these processes, each capacitor stores the same amount of charge _Q_.
+By these processes, each capacitor stores the same amount of charge q _.
 The capacitances of the capacitors are in general different, so that the voltage across each capacitor is also different and are denoted as _V1, V2_ and _V3_ respectively.

 _V1 V2 V3_